Marc Balkin, Managing Partner, Hasso Plattner Ventures Africa

 Goldberg joined Wilson Sonsini Goodrich & Rosati in 1995 from Weil, Gotshal & Manges' intellectual property group in New York.
 At Weil, Goldberg specialized in technology and IP-related transactions, primarily—but not exclusively—in the high-technology area.
 Goldberg also participated in a number of intellectual property litigations.
 Before joining Weil, he spent four years as an associate at Cravath, Swaine & Moore in New York, first in Cravath's litigation department and later in its corporate department.

-Eylan Harris is a Management Consultant with PwC, focused on retail and consumer goods operations.
+Eylan Harris is currently a Product Manager at Apple.
+He was a Management Consultant with PwC, focused on retail and consumer goods operations.
 He began his career as an IT consultant at the University of Cape Town before joining A.P.
 Moller-Maersk’s (Maersk/Safmarine) global management acceleration program (MISE).
 After two years in various training-related roles, he completed a two-year expatriation, and he was based in Shanghai, China.
 In this role, he optimized supply chains of the world’s leading retailers and ran several business process improvement projects across China, Southeast Asia and India.

 Upon repatriating back to South Africa, he completed his MBA at the University of Cape Town’s Graduate School of Business, where he was class president, and started working for Pepkor (Pep) as an inbound supply chain consultant.